HMS Laforey (1913): Service

 On 23 January 1915, Laforey took part in another sortie of the Harwich Force, which together with the Battlecruiser Force under Admiral David Beatty, was to intercept a raid by German Battlecruisers which the Admiralty had been warned by decoded German radio signals.
 This resulted in the Battle of Dogger Bank, which took the form of a high speed chase of the German ships.
 The majority of the destroyers of the Harwich Force, including Laforey, were not fast enough to keep up with the battlecruisers.
 Only seven destroyers of the M class were fast enough to engage the German warships.
 On 1 May 1915, the old destroyer HMS Recruit was torpedoed and sunk by the German submarine UB-6 near the Goodwin Sands, and Laforey together with three sister ships (Lark, Lawford and Leonidas) were dispatched to search for the submarine, as were four naval trawlers.
-Two German torpedo boats, SMS A2 and A6 attacked the trawlers in the Battle off Noordhinder Bank, sinking one (Columbia) before the four British destroyers arrived.
+Two German torpedo boats, SMS A2 and A6 attacked the trawlers in the Action off Noordhinder Bank, sinking Columbia before the four British destroyers arrived.
 Although the torpedo boats attempted to escape, the destroyers sank both German ships.

 In October 1915, Laforey joined the 5th Destroyer Flotilla, part of the Mediterranean Fleet, helping to cover the evacuation from ANZAC Cove at the end of the Gallipoli Campaign on 19–20 December, helping to destroy stores left behind after the troops pulled out.
 She remained as part of the 5th Flotilla until February 1916.

 Laforey then rejoined the Harwich Force, as part of the 9th Destroyer Flotilla, and was part of the escort for the seaplane carrier HMS Vindex when Vindex launched an unsuccessful air attack against the German Zeppelin base at Tondern on 25–25 March 1916.
 The Harwich Force was held back as a reserve during the Battle of Jutland on 31 May–1 June 1916, but when the battleship Marlborough was damaged by a German torpedo, Laforey was one of eight destroyers of the Harwich Force sent to escort the crippled battleship to the Humber.